HomeArt

 ringgold matisse painting

-Matisse’s Model: The French Collection Part I, #5 by Faith Ringgold,1991, via Artnet
+Matisse’s Model: The French Collection Part I, #5, by Faith Ringgold,1991.
+Source: Artnet

-In her series called the French Collection, Ringgold establishes a connection between the realities of African American people and the art historical canon.
-By creating quilts showing the most iconic modernist paintings and placing her character, a Black American woman traveling to 1920s Paris into them, she is seamlessly integrating Black art into the traditional Euro-centered perspective.
+In her French Collection series, Ringgold establishes a connection between the realities of African Americans and the art historical canon.
+By creating quilts featuring the most iconic modernist paintings and placing her character, a Black American woman traveling to 1920s Paris into them, she seamlessly integrates Black art into the traditional Euro-centered perspective.

 6. Yinka Shonibare (1962 -)